Danny Rolling: In media

 Rolling has been the subject of several written works.
 His crime spree inspired screenwriter Kevin Williamson to pen the script of the 1996 slasher film Scream, which became a successful horror franchise.

 Sondra London collaborated with Rolling on The Making of a Serial Killer: The True Story of the Gainesville Murders in the Killer's Own Words.
 Rolling's relationship with London, which developed while he was behind bars, was the focus of an episode of Errol Morris' First Person.
 Rolling and London became romantically involved, eventually even becoming engaged.
 The series overviewed their romance, his artwork, and his supposed feelings of remorse over the crimes he committed.
 It also included a segment of Rolling using one of his hearings as an opportunity to publicly display his affection, serenading London in the courtroom.

+London, Rolling and another woman, a hairdresser named Yvette Perryman, were featured in the 1999 HBO documentary "Women Who Love Killers".
+The segment featured interviews with Rolling & Perryman about their current romance & the limitations of a relationship with an incarcerated partner.
+It also spoke to London about how she discovered Rolling had been carrying on a pen pal-type relationship with Perryman that had evolved into something more and how it had "devastated" her when she found out.
+She did not recommend that type of romance.
+Rolling & Perryman also stated that Rolling received hundreds of cards & letters every month from both women and men interested in establishing a relationship with the convicted killer.

 A 2007 independent feature film titled The Gainesville Ripper, based on accounts of the killings, was shot in the Gainesville and Jacksonville, Florida areas.
 In the film, Rolling is portrayed by Zachary Memos.

 Rolling was also the subject of an episode of Body of Evidence: From the Case Files of Dayle Hinman, a Court TV show (transmitted as Crime Scene USA: Body of Evidence on Discovery Channel in the UK) and an episode of Forensic Factor titled Killing Spree, which originally aired on Discovery Channel Canada and was rebroadcast in America on the Science Channel.